NXT TakeOver: In Your House (2021): Background

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020, and then also on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
-Announced on May 11, 2021, the 2021 TakeOver: In Your House was scheduled to be held on June 13, 2021, as the 35th NXT TakeOver event, as well as the second annual event in the In Your House subseries of TakeOvers.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+While originally exclusive to the WWE Network, TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020, and then also on Peacock in the United States after the American version of the WWE Network merged under Peacock in April.